simoninireland/epyc/doc/tutorial/running.rst

     lab.runExperiment(CurveExperiment())

-Time will now pass while the experiment is run on the 250 points in the parameter space: 50 points along each axis, with the experiment being run with each possible pair of values for each parameter.
+What experiments will be run depends on the lab's :term:`experimental design`.
+By default labs use a :class:`FactorialDesign` that performs an experiment for each combination of parameter values, which in this case will have 250 points: 50 points along each axis.

+Time will now pass until all the experiments are finished.

 Where are the results?
 They've been stored into the notebook we associated with the lab, either in-memory or in a JSON file on disk.